Mary Jo Muratore

 A frequently invited panelist and reviewer of monographs and books for international university and academic presses and a specialist reader for numerous scholarly periodicals, Dr. Muratore serves as well on the Editorial Board of eight journals and series (five in Europe): Noria : revue littéraire et artistique (Paris); Studi di letteratura francese (Florence/Paris); Revue européenne de recherches sur la poésie (Paris); Études trans-culturelles, coll.
 Biblioteca della Ricerca (Fasano/Paris); Études théâtrales, coll.
 Biblioteca della Ricerca (Fasano/Paris); -- (and three in the US): Advances in Literary Study; L'Érudit franco-espagnol; and Online Journal of Distance Learning Administration.

 Professor Muratore has been the recipient of numerous honors, prizes, awards, grants and other significant tokens of recognition during her tenure at the University of Missouri -- apart from the three aforementioned professorial ranks of distinction.
 Examples include, among many others: the Purple Chalk Award, the Kemper Fellowship, the Excellence in Education Award, and the Honors College Faculty Service Award for Excellence in Mentoring.
 A 2014 conferee of the Writing Intensive Excellence Award, designed to recognize compelling contributions that foster the mission of “Writing to Learn” and “Learning to Write” within and across all disciplines, Professor Muratore often engages highly motivated students in an intensive apprenticeship forum, where the complex enterprise of literary translation, text-based “innovation,” research, writing, editing and refinement are explored and inculcated.
-Engagement in such scholarly and creative processes leads, on occasion, to significant works and co-authored publications.
+Engagement in such scholarly and creative processes leads, on occasion, to the production and professional publication of significant works.